-Surplus and secondhand supplies, material or equipment from the federal government, State of New York, or other political subdivisions, districts, or a public benefit corporation.
+Surplus and second-hand supplies, material or equipment from federal government, State of New York, or other political subdivisions, districts, or public benefit corporation.

 Purchase of goods, equipment and supplies under state contracts through the Office of General Services and subject to rules promulgated by the Office of General Services.

 Guideline 7.
-The purchase of goods or services must be accompanied by a duly signed and completed purchase order or contract, except a purchase order shall not be required prior to purchase/procurement under those circumstances identified in Guideline 6 and purchases or public works projects less than $1,000.
+The purchase of goods or services must be accompanied by a duly signed and completed purchase order or contract except a purchase order shall not be required prior to purchase/procurement under those circumstances identified in Guideline 6 and purchases or public works project less than $1,000.
 The above guideline is not intended to eliminate the requirement for a purchase order.
-Note: All department heads shall be responsible to verify the existence of a bid or contract award for the same or similar goods or services and shall be limited to purchase from such vendor/contractor.
+Note, all department heads shall be responsible to verify the existence of a bid or contract award for the same or similar goods or services and shall be limited to purchase from such vendor/contractor.

-The Town department responsible for personal property and/or asset(s) it wishes to have declared surplus shall complete a "Plant Asset/Office Equipment Disposal Form," including a description of the item, serial/tag number, location, condition, estimated surplus value, and reason for disposal.
-The Plant Asset/Office Equipment Disposal Form must be signed by the supervisor/manager of the department and filed with the office of the Financial Administrator.
-Town departments may transfer assets and equipment, provided that a Plant Asset/Office Equipment Disposal Form records the transfer and same is filed with the Financial Administrator.
-Finally, the office of the Financial Administrator, with the assistance of department heads, shall evaluate estimated surplus value of all assets and equipment disposed on a biannual basis and make recommendation to the Town Board regarding disposal or sale, subject to all applicable laws and procedures regarding disposition of surplus assets/equipment, including but not limited to bid procedures set forth in General Municipal Law § 103, and receipt of an "as-is" statement and/or liability waiver.
-Note: All Town logos or other markings identifying the property as Town property shall be removed prior to sale.
+Guideline 8.
+The Town Department responsible for personal property and/or asset(s) it wishes to have declared surplus shall complete a "Plant Asset/Office Equipment Disposal Form" including a description of the item, serial/tag #, location, condition, estimated surplus value, and reason for disposal.
+The Plant Asset/Office Equipment Disposal Form must be signed by the supervisor/manager of the department and filed with the Office of the Financial Administrator.
+Town departments may transfer assets and equipment provided that a Plant Asset/Office Equipment Disposal Form records the transfer and same is filed with the Financial Administrator.
+Finally, the Office of the Financial Administrator, with the assistance of Department Heads, shall evaluate estimated surplus value of all assets and equipment disposed on a biannual basis and make recommendation to the Town Board regarding disposal or sale, subject to all applicable laws and procedures regarding disposition of surplus asset/equipment, including but not limited to bid procedures set forth in General Municipal Law § 103, and receipt of an "as-is" statement and/or liability waiver.
+Note, all Town logos or other markings identifying the property as Town property shall be removed prior to sale.
 This policy shall not in any way limit or prohibit the Town Board from donating an item of personal property and/or asset as permitted under the law.

 Guideline 9.
 This policy shall be reviewed annually by the Town Board.